chrisvfritz/language_filter/README.md

 There's not a whole lot going on there, but I'll quickly parse it for any who aren't very familiar with regex.

 - `#{list_item}` just dumps in our an item from our list that we want to check.
-- The two `\b` on either side ensures that only text surrounded by non-word characters (anything other letters, numbers, and the underscore) or the beginning or end of a string, are matched.
+- The two `\b` on either side ensure that only text surrounded by non-word characters (anything other letters, numbers, and the underscore) or the beginning or end of a string, are matched.
 - The two `/` wrapping (almost) the whole statement lets Ruby know that this is a regex statement.
 - The `i` right after the regex tells it to match case-insensitive, so that whether someone writes `giraffe`, `GIRAFFE`, or `gIrAffE`, the match won't fail.